 Cappadocia Turkey is the most popular hot air ballooning location in the world, and for good reason — the prices are affordable, and you get to see some unique fairytale landscapes.

 More than half of the world’s balloon trips happen here.
 And even if you’re not interested in the famous Cappadocia hot air balloon rides, it’s still worth coming here for the good food, cave hotels, history, and photogenic hiking trails.

-This travel guide will explain how to get to Cappadocia, where to stay, and all the best things to do, complete with a Cappadocia map and everything else you need to know before you go!
+This travel guide will explain how to get to Cappadocia Turkey, where to stay, and all the best things to do, complete with a Cappadocia map and everything else you need to know before you go!